 No, cats become lactose intolerant after a few months old, meaning they will often become ill after drinking milk regardless.
 Chocolate milk contains a large amount of chocolate however, this is diluted due to the amount of sugar and milk in the drink.
 Diluted chocolate is not as harmful to your cat as pure cocoa, but can still cause them discomfort.

 Symptoms of chocolate poisoning in cats

-If you suspect your cat has eaten chocolate, watch out for the any of the following symptoms:
+If you suspect your cat has eaten chocolate, watch out for any of the following symptoms:

 If you notice any of these symptoms in your cat, contact a vet as soon as possible.

-What to do if your cat eats chocolate
+What to do if your cat ate chocolate

 The best thing that you can do if you notice that your cat has eaten chocolate is to keep a close eye on them.
 If your cat is usually allowed outdoors, keep them inside for at least 24 hours to ensure that they don’t develop any symptoms: be sure to keep doors and windows closed, and watch out for your cat as you come and go from the house.